mgedmin/py-test-runner.vim/README.rst

     Specifies how to tell the test runner which test function is interesting.

-    Filtering by test function requires pythonhelper.vim_ to be installed.
+    Filtering by test function requires taghelper.vim_ to be installed.

     Examples::